ujuadimora-dev/FunTime-Quiz/README.md

 * 	As a future enhancement, the contact form will be updated with to send an email to “FunTime-Quiz 's email” and give the user notification information.
 *	There would be dedicated Twitter, youtube, and Facebook handle dedicated to 'FunTime-Quiz'
 *	There should Google map showing the location of FunTime-Quiz company
-*   Timer  for the quiz will be implemented in the future
+*   Timer  for the quiz will be regulated in the future
 *	It should also in Future be a firm that is decated for Eductional quizzes for schools( both Primary and tericially institutions)
+*   All the answers to the  questions will be shown at the end of the quiz
 ## Design

 ## Home Page